ynput/ayon-aftereffects/client/ayon_aftereffects/api/README.md

 Requirements: This extension requires use of Javascript engine, which is available since CC 16.0.
-Please check your File>Project Settings>Expressions>Expressions Engine
+Please check your `File > Project Settings > Expressions > Expressions Engine`

 ## Setup

-The After Effects integration requires two components to work; `extension` and `server`.
+The After Effects integration requires two components to work: `extension` and `server`.

 ### Extension